The Best Email Subject Lines? (Tips from the experts that have analyzed 138 million of them!)

 Hopefully these trends and tests have your marketing wheels spinning.
 If you’re ready to see how trends like these and others mentioned in this subject line guide can impact your open rates, start here:

 - Test!
 Subject line testing is a win-win proposition.
 It takes the pressure off of you – the marketer – to come up with the world’s greatest subject line, and puts the power and decision-making into the hands of your audience.
 The message is for them.
 Let them help you uncover the types of subject lines that work for them.
 Is personalization the way to go?
 Or maybe sprinkling in some humor?
 These strategies might work well for some organizations, but not for yours.
 The only way to know is to test.

 - Don’t forget your preheader.
 Preheaders play a supporting role with the subject line.
 It’s an extension of the limited space you have in a subject line, helping you further describe and support the email’s contents.
 This area is vastly underutilized, but when taken advantage of, will supplement the subject line and provide more information to recipients.

 Whatever you do, remember that the message is for your audience – not you.
 Be clear, concise, and have fun figuring out what works best for recipients that will help you achieve the open rates you want to see.
-For additional winning subject line information, be sure to check out the Best Subject Lines of 2015.
+For additional information on the best email subject lines, be sure to check out the Best Subject Lines of 2015.

 Alex Mastrianni is the Marketing Team Lead at Informz, and drives the development and implementation of their content marketing and marketing campaigns.
 Outside of work, she’s a pop culture junkie, ice cream fanatic, and semi-pro vacation planner.